pyiron/pyiron/docs/source/installation.rst

 Remote HPC cluster
 ==================
 While the previous section discussed the installation of pyiron on a local workstation the following section discusses how to configure a remote HPC cluster to transfer jobs to the HPC cluser for execution and back for analysis.
+For setting up pyiron with an HPC cluster there are basically three different configurations available:

+* Install pyiron on the HPC cluster, with `jupyterhub<https://jupyterhub.readthedocs.io>`_ running as central service on the login node using the `sudospawner<https://github.com/jupyterhub/sudospawner>`_ to authorize users.
+In this configuration the user only needs a webbrowser and all simulation results remain on the HPC cluster.
+The limitation of this approach is that both the global `PostgeSQL<https://www.postgresql.org>`_ database as well as the `jupyterhub<https://jupyterhub.readthedocs.io>`_ have to be running on the cluster with the `PostgeSQL<https://www.postgresql.org>`_ database being accessible from all compute nodes.

 .. code-block:: bash